- Black King Mushroom Grow Kit Fruiting Block

 |Kit weight||5 lbs|

 Black Kings (Pleurotus spp.) are some of the heartiest mushrooms that can be cultivated and make a great substitute for meat.
 They also have a neutral and savory flavor that lends itself well to many different cuisines and recipes.
 Black Kings are less finicky than king trumpets and grow very well indoors.
-When they cultivated successfully, you can expect a large harvest of very meaty and delicious mushrooms.
+When cultivated successfully, you can expect a large harvest of very meaty and delicious mushrooms.
 However, they prefer cooler temperatures and are prone to drying out or stopping their growth if humidity is not maintained when the mushrooms are still in their early stages.

 Our mushroom fruiting block kits are fully colonized and ready to grow.